elunna/nerfhack-changelog/README.md

 (*) Venom inflicts the normal 1d6 extra poison damage with a 10% chance of instakill by poison, plus an additional 1d2 poison damage.

-### Object build qualities
+### Item build qualities
 Ported from EvilHack

-Weapons, armor, and barding can possess varying levels of quality: inferior, superior, or exceptional.
-Superior weapons deal an additional point of damage, while exceptional weapons deal two extra points of damage and receive a +1 bonus to-hit.
-Similarly, superior and exceptional armor pieces provide +1 and +2 bonuses to Armor Class (AC), respectively.
-On the other hand, inferior weapons suffer a -2 penalty to both damage and to-hit.
-Inferior armor doesn't have a penalty, but it will fall apart easily.
+Weapons, armor, and barding can possess varying levels of quality: inferior, superior, exceptional, and legendary.
+* superior weapons deal an extra 1 damage, with +1 to-hit.
+* exceptional weapons deal an extra 3 damage, with +2 to-hit
+* legendary weapons deal an extra 6 damage, with +3 to-hit
+* inferior weapons suffer a -2 penalty to both damage and to-hit
+* superior armors provide an extra +1 AC
+* exceptional armors provide an extra +3 AC
+* legendary armors provide an extra +6 AC
+* Inferior armor doesn't have a penalty, but it will fall apart easily.

+**Quality effects:**
-Only objects that could have been produced in a forge and are randomly generated can exhibit these quality traits.
-Exceptional weapons are immune to shattering blows, while superior weapons are still vulnerable, though they shatter only half as often.
-Inferior weapons are much more prone to breaking, particularly if they are eroded.
+* Exceptional weapons (and better) are immune to shattering blows, while superior weapons are still vulnerable, though they shatter only half as often.
+* Inferior weapons are much more prone to breaking, particularly if they are eroded.
 Additionally, attacking with an inferior weapon carries a small chance of it falling apart upon impact, and inferior armor has a chance to disintegrate when it blocks an attack.

-In terms of value, inferior items are priced at half the cost of standard ones, superior items cost twice as much, and exceptional items are valued at three times the normal price.
+* In terms of value, inferior items are priced at half the cost of standard ones, superior items cost 2x, and exceptional items 4x, and legendary items 10x.

-The extra tier of Legendary quality has also been added which makes weapons and armor work like +6 items.

-Increased bonus of exceptional quality.
-Loosened requirements for forging superior and exceptional items.
-Allow ammo, missiles, magic, and non-metallic items to be eligible for build quality.
-Higher build quality reduces chances of weapons/armor breaking.
-Allow lords and princes a chance of getting legendary items.

- Allow forging different levels of quality to be more flexible.
+#### Forging different levels of quality:

-    Previously, two forging ingredients needed to be exactly the same to produce the same result (with a small chance of something better).
-For example, a superior dagger must be combined with a superior dagger to make a superior dagger.
+* Previously, two forging ingredients needed to be exactly the same to produce the same result (with a small chance of something better).
+* For example, a superior dagger must be combined with a superior dagger to make a superior dagger.
 If you combined an exceptional dagger with a superior dagger, you probably ended up with a regular dagger.
-This commit improves the combination formula so not everything is lost when combining items with different qualities.
+* In NerfHack we have a combination formula for mixing items of different qualities so not everything is lost when forging items.
 We take the average of both ingredient qualities and 50% of the time add a level.
 This encourages forging more and experimenting more.

-Improve odds of good result from forging mixed qualities.

 ### Object alignments
 Sometimes items can generate specifically aligned as lawful, neutral, or chaotic.